-LGBTQ Loyalty Holdings, Barney Frank, Billy Bean, and Bobby Blair to Present at the Opal Group Impact Investing Forum 2020
+LGBTQ LOYALTY HOLDINGS, BARNEY FRANK, BILLY BEAN, AND BOBBY BLAIR TO PRESENT AT THE OPAL GROUP IMPACT INVESTING FORUM 2020

 “As I wondered after retiring from Congress how to continue the work I had been doing for decades, I was so happy to come across this effort.
 In my last years in office I was focused on advancing the fight against anti-LGBTQ discrimination and helping our financial system fully serve the interests of investors.
 This is a double twofer: It provides LGBTQ people and our friends and families the opportunity to advance both their personal economic situations and their moral commitments at the same time and it gives me the chance to find personal satisfaction while serving the public good,” said Former Congressman and LGBTQ Loyalty Board Member, Barney Frank.

 “Corporations that engage in best practices for LGBTQ Equality and Environmental, Social, Governance (ESG) in corporate America have proven to be consequential investments for investors.
-It is a true honor to join Billy and Barney as we will share our unique journeys, with the Opal Group conference attendee’s that brought us together to launch our company, LGBTQ Loyalty Holdings, Inc. In the 4th quarter of 2019, our company launched the LGBTQ100 ESG Index.
-Our Index has outperformed the S&P 500 since its inception by 4.48 percent.
-We are thrilled our ETF, that we expect to launch by Q1, 2020 on the Nasdaq, (Ticker: LGBT) will provide investors an opportunity to invest in a collective group of corporations that serve their principles and core values”, commented Bobby Blair, LGBTQ Loyalty CEO.
+It is a true honor to join Billy and Barney as we will share our unique journeys, with the Opal Group conference attendee’s that brought us together to launch our company, LGBTQ Loyalty Holdings, Inc.,” commented Bobby Blair, LGBTQ Loyalty CEO.

 About LGBTQ Loyalty Holdings, Inc.